Ternary complex

 A ternary complex is a protein complex containing three different molecules that are bound together.
-In structural biology, ternary complex can also be used to describe a crystal containing a protein with two small molecules bound, for example cofactor and substrate; or a complex formed between two proteins and a single substrate.
-In Immunology, ternary complex can refer to the MHC–peptide–T-cell-receptor complex formed when T cells recognize epitopes of an antigen.
+In structural biology, ternary complex can also be used to describe a crystal containing a protein with two small molecules bound, such as a cofactor and a substrate; or a complex formed between two proteins and a single substrate.
+In immunology, ternary complex can refer to the MHC–peptide–T-cell-receptor complex formed when T cells recognize epitopes of an antigen.

-Some other example can be taken like ternary complex while eukaryotic translation, in which ternary complex is composed of eIF-3 & eIF-2 + Ribosome 40s subunit+ tRNAi.
+Another important example is the ternary complex formed during eukaryotic translation, in which ternary complex composed of eIF2 + GTP + Met-tRNAiMet is formed.

 A ternary complex can be a complex formed between two substrate molecules and an enzyme.
 This is seen in multi-substrate enzyme-catalyzed reactions where two substrates and two products can be formed.
-The ternary complex is an intermediate between the product formation in this type of enzyme-catalyzed reactions.
-An example for a ternary complex is seen in random-order mechanism or a compulsory-order mechanism of enzyme catalysis for multi substrates.
+The ternary complex is an intermediate species in this type of enzyme-catalyzed reaction.
+An example for a ternary complex is seen in the random-order mechanism or the compulsory-order mechanism of enzyme catalysis for multiple substrates.

 The term ternary complex can also refer to a polymer formed by electrostatic interactions.